kathleenDD/new-movies/README.md

 # new-movies

-cd to new-movies directory and run `npm start`
+cd to new-movies directory and run `npm start` to start node cd to client directory and run `npm start` to start react